magebirdcom/popup-magento-2/README.md

 Check if script magebirdpopup.php is web accessible.
 To check if script is web accessible open www.yourdomain.com/magebirdpopup.php or www.yourdomain.com/pub/magebirdpopup.php and press ctrl+u.
 First line of source code should look like this:
 <script data-cfasync="false" type="text/javascript">
 If you don't see this line but you see Page not found or any other message please ask your server admin to enable it.

+Step 4

+By default Mailchimp integration is already included and no further step is required.
+We support also Aweber, MailerLite, Constant Contact, Campaign Monitor, ActiveCampaign, Sendy, phpList, dotmailer, GetResponse, Klaviyo, Nuevomailer, Emma, Mailjet but you need to contact us to arrange it.